MicrosoftDocs/learn/learn-pr/azure/create-users-and-groups-in-azure-active-directory/includes/7-exercise-guest-user-access-azure-ad-b2b.md

 The external and internal developer teams want to work together, so you decide to create guest user access for the external developer team.

-You'll use the Azure portal to invite business-to-business (B2B) collaboration users.
+Use the Azure portal to invite business-to-business (B2B) collaboration users.
 You can invite guest users to an Azure Active Directory (Azure AD) organization, group, or application.
 After you invite a user, their account is added to Azure AD, with a guest user type.

 After you add a guest user to the organization, send them a direct link to a shared app.
 Have the guest user open the redemption URL in the invitation email.